mitotic/graphterm/docs/start.rst

 In the default theme, *blue* color denotes text that can be *clicked* or *tapped* (see  :ref:`ls_shot`).
-The action triggered by clicking depends upon two factors, whether there is text in the current command line, and whether the Control modifier in the *Bottom menu* is active.
+The action triggered by clicking depends upon two factors, whether there is text in the current command line, and whether the Control modifier in the *Footer menu* is active.
-Click on the last displayed prompt to toggle display of the *Bottom menu*.
+Click on the last displayed prompt to toggle display of the *Footer menu*.
 Clicking on other prompts toggles display of the command output (unless the Control modifier is used, in which case the entire command line is copied and pasted.)